Jwmazzi/sic_research/README.md

 <h2>Python Files: py</h2>
 <h4>gauntlet.py</h4>
-<p>Handles spatial SQL queries submitted to the database with Psycopg2.<p>
+<p>Handles spatial SQL queries submitted to the database with Psycopg2.
+Attributes for each Subject are generated from the result of these queries.<p>
 <h4>main.py</h4>
 <p>Generates a Subject instance for each individual in the original sample.
 The function genSubjectList (gauntlet.py) is currently set to only query the following subjects: 14, 47, 58, 62, 114.
 All subjects will be part of the query when the Subject class is expanded to treat aspects of individual subgroup configurations.</p>
 <h4>subject.py</h4>